 Let’s start simple: Bitcoin is a cryptocurrency that, like all cryptocurrencies, runs on a technology called blockchain, a publicly available, decentralized ledger.
 Basically, this is a big database that records transactions.
 It’s maintained by everyone who uses the network, can’t be tampered with, and all transactions are recorded on it are public, for anyone to see.

 Cryptocurrencies are just one of many use cases for blockchain, a technology that’s used today in almost any industry you can think of, such as real estate, food supply chains, and retail.
-But when people talk about the cryptocurrency market, they’re talking about trading cryptocurrencies like Bitcoin, Ethereum, XRP, and thousands of others.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
-Get started and we'll build you a personalized investment portfolio in a matter of minutes.
+But when people talk about the cryptocurrency market, they’re talking about trading cryptocurrencies like Bitcoin, Ethereum, XRP, and thousands of others.Buy and sell Bitcoin and Ethereum with $0 commission.
+Sign up for first access.